 Flowers of Freedom: Voice, Defiance, and Coming of Age in Purple Hibiscus

-Students will explore how Adichie uses characterization, structure, point of view, and motifs to develop themes connected to freedom, cultural identity, and coming of age.
+Students explore how Adichie uses characterization, structure, point of view, and motifs to develop themes connected to freedom, cultural identity, and coming of age.

 ELA